pdav5883/web-salad/README.md

 # web-salad
-A web application to play remote Salad Bowl.
+A web application to play remote [Salad Bowl](https://thenerdy.com/how-to-play-salad-bowl/) with your friends during a pandemic.

 ## Tags
 - `v0.1`: Initial working version